 The land line service is improving.
 However in areas like where we live there is still a shortage of land lines.
 It's getting better.

 There are three main cell providers in Ecuador.

-Each have different plans and different gimmicks to make you feel like your getting a deal.
-For example, all three will offer 2x1 or 3x1 minutes on certain days.
+Each have different plans and different gimmicks to make you feel like you're getting a deal.
+For example, all three will offer 2x1 and 3x1 minutes on certain days.
 So you pay for $3, but you get $9 worth of minutes.
 Of course there's a catch, you can usually only use the promo minutes for calls within your network and text messages aren't included.